lisaoude/Gifinder/README.md

 #### Assets

-- Basically all code, except for my `index.html`, can be find inside this folder
+- Basically all code, except for my `index.html`, can be found inside this folder

 <br/>